 If you already drive a diesel vehicle, a switch to biodiesel—especially biodiesel recycled from waste oil—is without question the less destructive choice, based on biodiesel’s decreased pollution levels, status as a renewable fuel, and carbon-absorption as a crop in the field.

 If you are thinking about your next car purchase, and you have access to B100 biodiesel or can make your own, purchasing one of the top five fuel-efficient diesels will significantly lower your carbon dioxide emissions and throw your support behind renewable fuels.
 Even if you must use a lower blend like B20 on occasion, a biodiesel car will likely trump the life-cycle carbon dioxide emissions of a comparable hybrid, though the more you use B20, the more that distinction between the cars will diminish.
-(See the chart at right for a pounds-per-mile life-cycle carbon dioxide emissions comparison of the comparably sized diesel Jetta and hybrid Prius.
-The chart hart assumes average fuel efficiency of 55 mpg for the Prius and 38 mpg for the Jetta, and is calculated using data from the Department of Energy and the National Renewable Energy Laboratory.)

-If you do not have easy access to biodiesel, which is still more accessible at the pumps for Midwestern drivers, a hybrid car remains the best choice.
+If you do not have easy access to biodiesel, which is still currently most accessible at the pumps for Midwestern drivers, a hybrid car remains the best choice.
 Finally, if the most efficient diesel or hybrid car doesn’t meet your transportation needs due to size or hauling capabilities, running a diesel vehicle on the highest blend of biodiesel you can will still minimize your carbon dioxide emissions.

 Transportation technologies in the United States are changing rapidly.
 If you’re not looking to purchase a new car right now, stay tuned.
 In five years, the choices available to the American driver are likely to be different.
 Biodiesel pumps will likely be more widely available, ethanol may become a cleaner and more efficient fuel as innovators bring down the cost of producing ethanol from waste, and automobile companies will hopefully complete the development of hybrid diesels, which would combine the benefits of both our current best choices.